Presidential Campaigns Tally Q3 Fundraising

 Here's NPR's Peter Overby.

-Dr. TONY CORRADO (Colby University): There's going to be real emphasis on how much cash on hand these candidates have because with so many states planning to vote in January, many of these candidates will start buying television and putting large sums of money out the door here in the late fall.
+TONY CORRADO: There's going to be real emphasis on how much cash on hand these candidates have because with so many states planning to vote in January, many of these candidates will start buying television and putting large sums of money out the door here in the late fall.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.